peterjc/flake8-black/README.rst

 uses for slices, which ``flake8`` reports as ``E203: whitespace before ':'``.
 Until `pyflakes issue 373 <https://github.com/PyCQA/pycodestyle/issues/373>`_
 is fixed, and ``flake8`` is updated, we suggest disabling this style check.

+If you are using custom value of maximum line length parameter, check that black configuration (pyproject.toml) and flake8 configuration (.flake8) use the same value.
+Otherwise, you will get BLK997 error.

 Ignoring validation codes
 -------------------------